-- A new global data structure, the "multi-agent navigation graph" (MaNG) for parallel computation of maximal clearance paths among multiple virtual agents moving independently; - Interactive global path planning and local collision avoidance for multiple virtual agents, each with possibly different goals, in a complex virtual environment; - A fast two-pass algorithm with adaptive culling techniques for computing a discrete MaNG using GPUs; - 4.
-Resolving undersampling issues in discrete graph computation
+- A new global data structure, the "multi-agent navigation graph" (MaNG) for parallel computation of maximal clearance paths among multiple virtual agents moving independently; - Interactive global path planning and local collision avoidance for multiple virtual agents, each with possibly different goal, in a complex virtual environment; - An improved model for local dynamics computation of each virtual agent and techniques to generate smooth and more natural motion that is similar to real crowds; - A fast two-pass algorithm with adaptive culling to compute a discrete MaNG using GPUs; - 5) Efficient techniques to handle spatial under-sampling issues in the MaNG computed from a discrete grid.

-The resulting technique is scalable for global path planning of many dynamic agents in a complex virtual world, not necessarily moving in groups.
-Although our approach is specifically well suited for simulating multiple virtual agents with distinct intentions, it can also be used in conjunction with a crowd simulation.
-We have demonstrated our algorithm on two challenging scenarios: a pursuit-evasion game of many fruit pickers chased by farmers and crowd simulation.
-In both these environments, our algorithm is able to perform real-time global path planning and collision avoidance simultaneously for hundreds of virtual agents with distinct goals.
+Our overall approach is scalable for global path planning of multiple dynamic agents in a complex virtual world.
+Although our approach is specifically well suited for simulating multiple virtual agents with distinct intentions, it can also be used in conjunction with crowd simulation.
+We have demonstrated our algorithm on three challenging scenarios: a pursuit-evasion game of many fruit pickers chased by farmers, a crowd simulation, and terrain exploration by robot rovers.
+In each of these environments, our algorithm is able to perform real-time global path planning and collision avoidance simultaneously for hundreds of virtual agents with distinct goals.

 Organization: The rest of the paper is organized as follows.
-Section 2 reviews prior literature in related areas.
-In Section 3, we introduce our notation and give an overview of our approach.
-We introduce our data structure, MaNG, and show how it can be used for path planning of multiple agents in Section 4.
-Section 5 describes our efficient algorithm to compute the MaNG in real-time using GPUs.
-Section 6 describes the implementation and highlights the two applications of our planning algorithm to complex virtual environments.
-We analyze the performance of our algorithm in Section 7.
+Section II reviews prior literature in related areas.
+In Section III, we define our notation and give an overview of our approach.
+We introduce our data structure, MaNG, and show how it can be used for path planning of multiple agents in Section IV.
+We describe our algorithm to compute local dynamics of multiple agents in Section V. Section VI describes our algorithm to compute the MaNG in real-time using GPUs.
+We describe the implementation and highlight three applications of our planning algorithm to complex virtual environments in Section VII, and analyze the algorithm performance in Section VIII.

-2 RELATED WORK
+II.
+RELATED WORK